Photon region boundary for stationary axisymmetric black holes: Stationary axisymmetric black hole metric

 \section{Stationary axisymmetric black hole metric}

 We consider the most general $4$-dimensional stationary axisymmetric black hole spacetime in Boyer-Lindquist-type coordinates $(t,r,\theta,\phi)$ described by the metric \cite{Chandrasekhar},

 where, the metric coefficients $g_{ij}$ are smooth continuously differentiable functions of coordinates $r$ and $\theta$ and are independent of $t$ and $\phi$.
-The metric is thus adapted to the killing vectors, $\partial_{t}$ and $\partial_{\phi}$ corresponding to the isometries of stationarity and axisymmetry.
+The metric is thus adapted to the Killing vectors, $\partial_{t}$ and $\partial_{\phi}$, corresponding to the isometries of stationarity and axisymmetry.
 The convention for the rotation sense of the black hole is such that $g_{t\phi}<0$.
-Further, the black hole geometry has an event horizon at $r=r_H$ such that $g^{rr}(r_H,\theta)=0$ and a stationary limit surface (SLS) at $r=r_g$ such that $g_{tt}(r_g,\theta)=0$.
-Our region of interest is the domain of outer communication $r>r_H$, where $r_H$ is the outermost event horizon.
+Further, the black hole geometry has an event horizon at $r=r_H$ such that $r_H$ is the largest root of $g^{rr}(r,\theta)=0$ and a stationary limit surface (SLS) at $r=r_g$ such that $g_{tt}(r_g,\theta)=0$.
+Our region of interest is the domain of outer communication $r>r_H$.
 As per the signature adopted, the metric coefficients $g_{rr}$, $g_{\theta\theta}$ and $g_{\phi\phi}$ are positive everywhere outside the horizon, whereas the coefficient $g_{tt}$ is positive between the horizon and the SLS.
 Beyond the SLS, for $r>r_g$, we have $g_{tt}<0$.
-The ergoregion lies between the outermost event horizon and the SLS, with $g_{tt}>0$ and $g_{rr}>0$ in this region.
+The ergoregion lies between the event horizon and the SLS, with $g_{tt}>0$ and $g_{rr}>0$ in this region.
 The spacetime considered is assumed to be asymptotically flat, thus reducing it to the standard Minkowski metric form in spherical coordinates $(t,r,\theta,\phi)$ at spatial infinity, with the metric functions simplifying to

 Since we do not make any assumptions regarding the field equations, the results are valid in any metric theory of gravity wherein photons follow the null geodesics.
-For such black hole spacetimes, the Hamiltonian for null geodesics can be expressed as \cite{LR Stability in UCOs},
+In such black hole spacetimes, the Hamiltonian for null geodesics can be expressed as \cite{LR Stability in UCOs},

 where $p_i$ is the null four-momentum vector.
 The kinetic term $K(r,\theta)$ and the potential term $V(r,\theta)$ are defined as,